Trusted WordPress tutorials, when you need them most.

 Let’s look at Facebook as an example.

-To add Facebook login to your WordPress website, click on the ‘Getting Started’ button under the Facebook logo.
+To add a Facebook login to your WordPress website, let’s click the ‘Getting Started’ button under the Facebook logo.

 Creating a Facebook app sounds technical, but don’t worry.
 You don’t need to know any code, and we’ll walk you through all the steps.

-To create this app, you’ll need to switch between your WordPress dashboard and the Facebook Developers website.
-With that in mind, it’s a good idea to leave your WordPress dashboard open in the current tab and visit the Facebook Developers in a new tab.
+To create this app, you must switch between your WordPress dashboard and the Meta for Developers website.
+With that in mind, it’s a good idea to leave your WordPress dashboard open in the current tab and visit the Meta for Developers in a new tab.

-In your Facebook Developers tab, simply click on the ‘Create App’ button.
+In your Meta for Developers tab, simply click the ‘Create App’ button.

-You can now choose an app type.
-Since we want to add social login to WordPress, go ahead and click on ‘Consumer.’
+Since we want to add social login to WordPress, go ahead and select the ‘Authenticate and request data from users with Facebook Login’ option.

-After that, scroll to the bottom of the screen and click on the ‘Next’ button.
+After that, you’ll want to click the ‘Next’ button.

 Adding Facebook login to WordPress